-- a) This aerial photo shows the butte, including part of the dike that supplied magma to the laccolith is shown in the photo.
-If you travel from the butte to find the source of the magma, which direction would you travel? - b) The dashed line on shows one way to hike onto the butte.
+- a) This aerial photo shows the entire butte, including part of the dike that supplied magma to the laccolith is shown in the photo.
+If you were to travel from the butte to find the source of the magma, which direction would you travel? - b) The dashed line of the photo shows one way to hike onto the butte.
 Which side of the butte is dominated by cliffs?